sduoase/STAR_DICES/README.md

    * `pip install -r requirements.txt`
    * `python setup.py develop`
    * `apt-get install rabbitmq-server`

+# Running the project
+First run the celery worker which will handle likes/dislikes asynchronously `celery -A monolith.celeryApp.worker.celery worker`, then start the web server `flask run`

 # Working on a new story/issue
 1. Create a new branch for that story/issue `git checkout -b branch_name`